Citation Style Guides

 - Purdue OWL: MLA Formatting and Style Guide From the Purdue University Online Writing Lab (OWL), this detailed website is updated to reflect the 7th ed. of the MLA Handbook and offers examples for the general format of MLA research papers, in-text citations, endnotes/footnotes, and the Works Cited page.

-- Frequently Asked Questions about the MLA Handbook From MLA.org, this includes eight frequent questions about formatting MLA citations.
+- Frequently Asked Questions about the MLA Handbook From MLA.org, this includes frequent questions about formatting MLA citations.

 APA (American Psychological Association)